Concordium/concordium.github.io/source/mainnet/smart-contracts/general/contract-lifecycle.rst

 #.
 In ``cargo-concordium`` :ref:`run the init command<setup-contract>` to start a new project.

 #.
 Edit your contract, including the entrypoints, functions, and parameters necessary to execute what is needed.
 If :ref:`using a schema<build-schema>`, make sure that the contract is prepared for this.
-You can also run your code off-chain for testing purposes.
+You can also run your code off-chain for testing purposes with the :ref:`integration testing library<integration-test-contract>`.

 #.
 In ``cargo-concordium`` :ref:`run the build command<compile-module>` to build the Wasm module that can be deployed on chain.